-So for all the other window frames, not suitable for a bleach solution cleaning, we bring out the vinegar.
+Follow these steps for all the other window frames, not suitable for a bleach solution cleaning.
 It’s recommended to use white vinegar.

 - Take a bowl and mix 4 parts of water with one part of vinegar

-- Sop up and soak the spots carefully where the mould has gathered
+- Sop up and soak the spots carefully where the mold has gathered

 - Leave for 10 to 15 minutes